-An editor that is also a doctor
+An editor who is also a doctor

 Doctor in Veterinary Medicine & Geek

-I took my degree in Veterinary Medicine in 1981, then I worked as a veterinary surgeon in my own pet practice for 18 years - I started using a PC in the '80 programming a Commodore C64
+I took my degree in Veterinary Medicine in 1981, then I worked as a veterinary surgeon in my own pet practice for 18 years

 I started using a PC in the '80 with a Commodore C64 used to create vet reports for my customers and some simple videos in Basic for a private TV

 Then I went through many PC generations and used zillions of software/tools gaining a strong capacity for bending applications to my needs, for example as shown below: